AudiRo2993/audiro2993/README.md

-- 🔭 I’m currently working on Razen [Razen](https://discord.gg/razenbot).
-A powerful bot, with the best AI Systems in discord.
+- 🔭 I’m currently working on Razen [Razen](https://discord.gg/rialabs).
+A powerful bot.
+- And [Razen](https://discord.gg/rialabs), An opensourced bot that i made, using RIA 5 AI Models, it is the most powerful AI Bot in Discord.